jgraettinger/blog/event-streaming-like-1978.md

 like state stores, checkpoints, and watermarks.

 It's not even because they're jerks.
-I've said that `balances` is pesky: it's a state variable that's tightly bound to the specific inputs and outputs processed by the program.
+I've said that `balances` is a challenge: it's a state variable that's tightly bound to the specific inputs and outputs processed by the program.
 The framework needs to know about it,